Rubin-unige/ros_tutorial/README.md

 To stop the nodes, simply press `Ctrl+C` in the terminal where each node is running (`User Interface`, `Distance Monitor`, `Turtlesim`, or `roscore`).
 This will terminate the nodes and stop the simulation.

 ## Implementation
+### User Interface node
+- **Implementation**

+  - Spawning Turtle2
+In the user interface node, we use the /spawn service to create a second turtle (turtle2).
+The turtle is spawned at position (5.0, 2.0) in the simulation environment with an orientation of 0.0 radians.
+This is done during the initialization of the node and ensures that both turtles are present in the environment for interaction.

+  - User Interface
+The user interface is implemented to interact with the user through the terminal.
+It allows the user to:

+Choose which turtle to control (turtle1 or turtle2).
+Enter the desired linear and angular velocities for the selected turtle.
+This interactive design enables users to control either turtle dynamically by providing appropriate velocity commands.

+  - Publishing Velocity Commands
+After receiving user input, the node publishes the velocity commands to the respective topic (/turtle1/cmd_vel or /turtle2/cmd_vel).
+The turtle moves for one second based on the user-provided velocities and then stops by publishing a zero velocity.
+This ensures precise, controlled movement for a short duration.

+- **Issues**
+One issue encountered during development was with error handling in the user interface.
+Users might enter invalid input for the turtle name or velocities, such as non-numeric values or names other than turtle1 or turtle2.
+These cases caused the node to behave unexpectedly or crash.

+  - Solution
+To address this issue, error handling mechanisms were added to validate user input:

+If an invalid turtle name is entered, the user is prompted again until a valid name is provided.
+If the entered velocity values are not numeric, the input is cleared, and the user is prompted again to enter valid values.
+This approach ensures robust and user-friendly interaction in the user interface node.

+### Distance Monitor node
+- Implementation
+- Issues
+- Solutions